Vastagon/sql-cheatsheet/README.md

 - They cannot be duplicated
 - User to identify a row of a table

+# Inner Joins
+- Used to create a combined table
+- ON keyword takes a column to join two tables
+### `SELECT * FROM person JOIN car ON person.car_id = car.id;`
+This allows you to get just the values you want from the two tables
+### `SELECT person.first_name, car.make, car.model, car.price FROM person JOIN car ON person.car_id = car.id;`

+# Left Joins
+- Includes all the rows from the left table and the records from the other table, instead of just those who have a foreign key
+###  `SELECT * FROM person LEFT JOIN car ON person.car_id = car.id;`

 # Foreign Keys
 - A foreign key is a column that references a primary key in another table
 - Can only assign foreign keys where there is a relation in the other table

+# Bigserial and data types
+- Also called bigint
+- Gets a default value that's managed by a sequence